 Each local EMS agency shall develop an annual update to its EMS system Plan and shall submit it to the EMS Authority.
-The update shall identify progress made in plan implementation and changes to the planned system design.
+The update shall identify progress made in plan implementation and changes to planned system design.

 An approved EMS system plan in the required format has been in place since 11/95.
-Tables have been updated and have been submitted as required to EMSA.
+Materials have been updated and have been submitted to EMSA as required.
+11/07